 It has been a while since I’ve been in the mountains.
 To breathe the fresh air, feel the earth beneath my feet, and conquer the summits.
 I was busy with some other tasks, that I didn’t have the time to plan and do climbs.
 And I was also stressed and felt weak, that my body wouldn’t allow me to exert lots of effort.
 Fortunately, one of my friends pushed me to organize a hike.
 One of the mountains suggested was Mt 387 and then a side trip to Aloha Falls.

-Mt.
-387, also known as Mt.
+Mt 387, also known as Mt.
 Batong-Amat, is located in Carranglan, Nueva Ecija, part of the Caraballo mountain range.
 The name came from the 387.9 hectares of land that it covers, which belongs to the Talavera Watershed Forest Reserve.
-It was a new experience from what we were used to climb.
-From the eastern mountains of Rizal, now we are conquering summits of the Central Mountains of Nueva Ecija.
+It was a new experience from what we were used to climbing.
+From the eastern mountains of Rizal, now we are conquering the summits of the Central Mountains of Nueva Ecija.

 THE SUMMIT AND THE LOVERS’ TREE

 As we went higher, fewer and fewer trees and greens could be seen.
 The top surprised us with a view of brown, rolling slopes, that reminded me of the Ambangeg trail in Mt.
 Pulag.
 It took us two and a half hours before reaching the summit.
 The summit was a ridge that offered a 360-view of the Caraballo Range.

 Just beyond the ridge was where the Lovers’ Tree can be found.
 The Lovers’ Tree is a lone tree near the summit of Mt.
 387 which offers shade for climbers.
 We planted our seedlings near the tree.
 As far as I can remember, these seedlings were cashews.
 An area was reserved for them to allow growth without disturbances from visitors.